bicarlsen/analysis-libraries/README.md

 #### Generation and Recombination
 > Module name: `gen`

-Formats generation and recombination band data into Pandas DataFrames.
+Formats generation and recombination and data into Pandas DataFrames.

+#### Model
+> Module name: `model`

+For analyzing models.

 ---